Ticketing and Support

 Customization

 In each of the Status and Resolution sections there are a series of fields that can be modified according to need and language.
-In the case of languages, right next to the two sections there is a button to reload default values in the language used by the user who is configuring the Customization.
+In the case of languages, right next to the two sections, there is a button to reload default values in the language used by the user who configures Customization.

-In the Special day section you can add and remove holidays and mark if these holidays are working days.
+In the Special day section you may add and remove holidays and check whether these holidays are working days.

 Ticket import by CSV